code-rider/coderiders/README.md

 	  [Twig Tweak](https://www.drupal.org/project/twig_tweak)

     Download all required modules in install-dir/modules/contrib
-    Or by using <code>composer require 'drupal/module'</code> for all above modules
+    Or by using ==composer require 'drupal/module'== for all above modules

   **Required Theme**
     [January Bootstrap 5 theme](https://www.drupal.org/project/january_theme)

     Download Required theme in install-dir/themes/contrib
-    Or by using composer <code>composer require 'drupal/january_theme:^1.0'</code>
+    Or by using composer ==composer require 'drupal/january_theme:^1.0'==

   **CodeRiders Profile**
-    Download this Repository and place in install-dir/profiles
+    Download this Repository and place it in install-dir/profiles

 **Step 3.**
   Start Installation of Drupal in a standard way